Raju: Etymology and Early references

+Talbot identifies rāju, together with mahārāja and cakravarti, as belonging to a category associated with royalty or nobility.
+She further identifies a relatively circumscribed royal or noble social category in which the titles mahārāja and rāju circulated, and notes that claims to Kshatriya status were more common among men bearing these titles than among holders of certain other titles found in medieval Andhra inscriptions.

-Temple inscriptions from the period of the Kakatiya dynasty, a South Indian dynasty that flourished between 1175-1324 CE in the Telugu-speaking lands now in Andhra Pradesh, refer both to royal and clerical rajus as donors, together with peasant leaders called Reddies.
+Temple inscriptions from the period of the Kakatiya dynasty, a South Indian dynasty that flourished between 1175 and 1324 CE in the Telugu-speaking lands now in Andhra Pradesh, refer both to royal and clerical rajus as donors, together with peasant leaders called Reddies.

 Varna Status

 The Raju caste, which A. Satyanarayana calls the "locally dominant landed gentry", claims Kshatriya status in the varna system despite there being "no real Kshatriya varna" in the Andhra region.
 (Note: The anthropologist Minna Säävälä glossarises the present-day Rajus as a "higher caste of traditional warriors and rulers; Kshatriya", but does not provide an explanation or source for this description.)
+A. Satyanarayana further classifies the Raju/Kshatriya caste as one of the three communities—alongside the Brahmins and the Arya Vaishya/Komati—that constitute the upper-caste dwijas segment in the local social order and are recognized as claimants to the "twice-born" status.